Designed for those with discerning taste enjoy New Zealand’s North and South Islands then travel to Australia, visiting Sydney, Ayers Rock & Cairns.

 Today you’ll be driven, by private car, to the Mt.
 Cook region for the day/night.
 Aoraki / Mount Cook consists of three summits lying slightly south and east of the main divide, the Low Peak, Middle Peak and High Peak, with the Tasman Glacier to the east and the Hooker Glacier to the west.
 Your tour departs Christchurch in the morning and travels through the lush farmland of the Canterbury Plains to Lake Tekapo, where you can see the iconic Church of the Good Shepherd as it stands in solitude next to the vibrant blue waters.
 Leaving Tekapo, we continue into the Southern Alps towards Aoraki / Mount Cook National Park.
 Along the way your driver guide will keep you entertained and informed with commentary on the area’s history and sites of interest.
 The tour concludes on arrival at Mount Cook Village at 100pm.
-(B) <to save on costs you can take a coach tour on this route instead>
+(B)

 + Stay at the Hermitage Hotel: Premium room with views of Mt.
 Cook